Rows21/DK-UXNet/README.md

 class="center">
 </p>

-We propose **3D UX-Net**, a pure volumetric convolutional network to adapt hierarchical transformers behaviour (e.g. Swin Transformer) for Medical Image Segmentation with less model parameters.
+We propose **DKUX-Net**, a transformer-based network for Medical Image Segmentation with less model parameters.

  ## Installation
  Please look into the [INSTALL.md](INSTALL.md) for creating conda environment and package installation procedures.